01 of 07

 05 of 07

-I'd be surprised if you haven't heard of this Insta-famous (at 1.5 m followers) design company.
+You may have heard of this Insta-famous (at 1.5 m followers) design company.
 Homepolish is your one-stop-shop, offering over 20 different design tasks from site surveying, to hanging a gallery wall, to bidding contractors.
 Their packages run a little differently than the others, offering an hourly rate vs. per room: design package ($130/hour with a 10 hour minimum) or single day session ($390/flat rate per three hours, one day).
 Homepolish seems much more hands-on than the other companies in that they offer in-home consultations with designers in 15 cities or remotely by video.
 Once you've purchased your hours, the designer is at your disposal to perform any of the design services in their scope.
 This lets you custom tailor your own design needs and priorities.

 Continue to 6 of 7 below.